 For that reason, lost Bitcoin shrinks the maximum or existing supply of the asset on the market.
 Since it makes other Bitcoins more rare, these losses can, in effect, increase the value of the remaining Bitcoin or other capped crypto on the market.

 No matter what type of cryptocurrency you’ve lost, it can be almost impossible to recover — especially if you’ve lost the private keys that gave you access to that crypto.

 The easiest way to avoid losing crypto is to make sure it never gets lost in the first place.
 Doing so involves securing your private keys and other passcodes; setting up and backing up a secure wallet; and being careful when sending transactions.
 While there are services that may claim to help you recover lost crypto, beware of scams and high fees.

 One way to invest in crypto without worrying about losing your wallet, is by trading crypto via the SoFi Invest® platform.
 It’s never been easier to set up a crypto account with your Active Invest account.
-SoFi Invest doesn’t offer a crypto wallet, but it allows you to trade dozens of crypto in real-time through its secure, easy-to-use app.
+SoFi Invest doesn’t offer a crypto wallet, but it allows you to trade 22 different crypto in real-time through its secure, easy-to-use app.
 Even better, you can trade crypto 24/7, from the convenience of your phone or laptop.

 Is it possible to recover lost Bitcoin?

 Depending on the circumstances, it might be possible to recover lost Bitcoin (for example, if you lose a hardware wallet, but still have your private keys and passwords).
 However, much of the Bitcoin that has been lost over the years is effectively lost forever.

 What is the total amount of Bitcoin that has been lost?